Looking for a Way to Protect Against Huge Losses? You Need to Learn About Hedging.

 What is hedging?

-Hedging means to buy and sell at the same time, or within a short period, two different instruments that can be in different markets such as options and stocks.
-Or in the same market such as the Forex market.
-It is very common to find traders using the hedging strategy, as well as institutions who make it a mandatory part of their investment plan.
+Hedging means buying and selling at the same time, or within a short period, two different instruments, which can be in different markets such as options and stocks, or in the same market such as the Forex market.
+It is very common to find traders using the hedging strategy, as well as institutions, some of which make it a mandatory part of their investment plan.
 If you have an interest in investment you will undoubtedly have heard of hedge funds.
-Well, these are investment funds that ‘hedge’ most of their trades.
-Hedging is a common term used on a number of different occasions, but we’ll be concentrating on its application in Forex trading.
+These are investment funds that “hedge” most of their trades.
+Hedging is a common term used in a number of different contexts, but we’ll be concentrating on its application in Forex trading.

 Simple Forex Hedging

 If you’re new to hedging this is probably the best place to start, because it is the simplest.
 Also known as direct hedging, it refers to having a long and short position on one currency pair.
 We’ll give you an example to better explain the principle: